SEND at Acton CE Primary Academy

-Mrs Pike is a qualified teacher with more than 15 years experience leading and teaching across the primary age range.
-She holds the National Professional Qualification for Headship, the National Award for Special Educational Needs and has worked as a SENCO at a range of Cheshire schools.
+Miss Natalie Kingshott is a qualified teacher with 13 years experience leading and teaching across the primary age range.
+She holds the National Award for Special Educational Needs and has worked as a SENCO at a range of Cheshire schools.

 Within the above ethos, the SENCO's role encompasses:

-If you would like to chat to the SENCO regarding your child, then please email her directly on email@example.com and she will make contact as soon as possible to arrange a suitable time to meet.
-Alternatively you can call or pop into the School Office who will then make contact with her.
+If you would like to chat to the SENCO regarding your child, then please email directly to firstname.lastname@example.org and she will make contact as soon as possible.
+Alternatively, you can call or pop into the School Office who will then make contact with her.

 Please do not hesitate to make contact our SENCO, Natalie Kingshott, no matter how small

 the issue ... she will be happy to support!

 Up to date news, links and resources are shared by the SENCO as SEND News items as above.

 To develop the learners of tomorrow and equip them with the skills to flourish and succeed for "nothing is impossible with God"